 LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models

 Abstract: Some of the simplest, yet most frequently used predictors in statistics and machine learning use weighted linear combinations of features.
 Such linear predictors can model non-linear relationships between features by adding interaction terms corresponding to the products of all pairs of features.
 We consider the problem of accurately estimating coefficients for interaction terms in linear predictors.
 We hypothesize that the coefficients for different interaction terms have an approximate low-dimensional structure and represent each feature by a latent vector in a low-dimensional space.
 This low-dimensional representation can be viewed as a structured regularization approach that further mitigates overfitting in high-dimensional settings beyond standard regularizers such as the lasso and elastic net.
-We demonstrate that our approach, called LIT-LVM, achieves superior prediction accuracy compared to elastic net and factorization machines on a wide variety of simulated and real data, particularly when the number of interaction terms is high compared to the number of samples.
+We demonstrate that our approach, called LIT-LVM, achieves superior prediction accuracy compared to the elastic net, hierarchical lasso, and factorization machines on a wide variety of simulated and real data, particularly when the number of interaction terms is high compared to the number of samples.
 LIT-LVM also provides low-dimensional latent representations for features that are useful for visualizing and analyzing their relationships.

 Submission Length: Regular submission (no more than 12 pages of main content)